Confirming or dispelling facts commonly attributed to the Julia Wallace murder case.

 - The chess club met in the basement of the café.

-FALSE: During the main trial, the full text of which is on this site for you to see, Gladys Harley was questioned about the café, stating it had 4 rooms all on the ground floor.
+PROBABLY FALSE: During the main trial, the full text of which is on this site for you to see, Gladys Harley was questioned about the public café (Cottle’s City Café), stating it had 4 rooms all on the ground floor.
 Other authors have said the same thing.
-I believe Gannon has misinterpreted “ground floor” as meaning “basement”.
+I believe Gannon has misinterpreted “ground floor” as meaning “basement”… There is one statement from a member of the club saying words to the effect that “the club met in what he thinks is the basement but might be the ground floor”.

 - Wallace pretended Marsden had visited his home more than he really had during his period of sickness.